Welcome to the New York

 Weekly Provider Tips

-Billing Providers encountering situations which delay the ability to submit claims on a timely basis may enter an Extraordinary Circumstance (EC) in the EI-Hub's Billing Module.
+timely basis may enter an Extraordinary Circumstance (EC) in the EI-Hub's Billing Module.
 The EC represents the reason that claims could not be submitted within the Bureau’s timely filing guidelines.
 ECs are entered once for the entire date range the billing provider was affected and must be entered before submitted any claims for the affected time period.
 For more information, including a job aid on how to enter ECs, follow the link above.

 Medicaid revised its denial reason for files processed and paid in November and replaced denial code CO200 with CO31.
 Providers will begin seeing CO31 denials in their Workable Claims queue within the Billing module.
 No action is required from providers at this time.
 To support this change, PCG is implementing a system update that will automatically move CO31-denied claims to Escrow, using the same methodology previously applied to CO200 denials.
 Follow the link for more information.